AchrafKassioui/Learning-SpriteKit/README.md

 https://github.com/user-attachments/assets/5799ad39-f546-4abc-a8e7-dd5e61312270

 Fast forward to the past few weeks.
-I was working on a feature to record a SpriteKit view.
+I was working on a feature that records a SpriteKit view.
 I needed a way to output a sequence of frames from any SpriteKit animation, and be able to choose which nodes get rendered.
 This ended up involving a setup that moves nodes around at specific steps of the SpriteKit run loop:

 <img src="Screenshots/SpriteKit Run Loop.png" alt="SpriteKit Run Loop" style="width:50%;" />